apache/shardingsphere-on-cloud/charts/apache-shardingsphere-operator-charts/README.md

 | `health.healthProbePort` | operator health check port                  | `8081`                    |

 ## Next
-Next, you need to look `apache-shardingsphere-operator-cluster-charts` to install ShardingSphere Cluster,
+For the next step, please search for `apache-shardingsphere-operator-cluster-charts` in artifacthub.io to complete the install of ShardingSphere Cluster,